Toolbox for reconstructing quantum theory from rules on information acquisition: Principles for the quantum theory of qubits as rules on information acquisition

 Of course, during an interrogation, $\vec{y}_{O\rightarrow S}$ may change discontinuously, i.e.\ `collapse', on account of complementarity.
-As innocent as the requirement of continuity of time evolution in principle \ref{time} appears, it turns out to be absolutely crucial in order to single out a unique information measure $\alpha_i(\vec{y}_{O\rightarrow S})$.
+As innocent as the requirement of continuity of time evolution in rule \ref{time} appears, it turns out to be absolutely crucial in order to single out a unique information measure $\alpha_i(\vec{y}_{O\rightarrow S})$.
 Notice also that classical bit theory violates this postulate due to its discrete time evolution group (see section \ref{sec_cl}).

-It is now our task to verify what the triples of $(\cq_N,\Sigma_N,\ct_N)$ for each $N\in\mathbb{N}$ are which obey principles \ref{lim}--\ref{time}.
-Remarkably, it turns out that these four principles cannot distinguish between real and complex quantum theory, i.e.\ between real and complex Hilbert spaces.
-But rebit and qubit quantum theory are, in fact, the only `solutions' within $\cl_{\rm gbit}$ to these principles.
-In the sequel of this manuscript we shall employ principles \ref{lim}--\ref{time} in order to develop the necessary tools, within $\cl_{\rm gbit}$, for eventually proving the following more precise claim in \cite{hw,hw2}.
-In fact, as a simple example of the newly developed tools, we shall already prove the claim for $N=1$ at the end of this article. \begin{claim} The only two theories within $\cl_{\rm gbit}$ which are compatible with principles \ref{lim}--\ref{time} are \begin{description} \item[1.\ rebit quantum theory \cite{hw2},] where $\Sigma_N$ coincides with the space of $2^N\times2^N$ density matrices over $(\mathbb{R}^2)^{\otimes N}$ and $\ct_N$ is $\rm{PSO}(2^N)$.
+It is now our task to verify what the triples of $(\cq_N,\Sigma_N,\ct_N)$ for each $N\in\mathbb{N}$ are which obey rules \ref{lim}--\ref{time}.
+Remarkably, it turns out that these four rules cannot distinguish between real and complex quantum theory, i.e.\ between real and complex Hilbert spaces.
+But the state spaces and the orthogonal and unitary groups of time evolutions of rebit and qubit quantum theory are, in fact, the only `solutions' within $\cl_{\rm gbit}$ to these rules.
+In the sequel of this manuscript we shall employ rules \ref{lim}--\ref{time} in order to develop the necessary tools, within $\cl_{\rm gbit}$, for eventually proving the following more precise claim in \cite{hw,hw2}.
+In fact, as a simple example of the newly developed tools, we shall already prove the claim for $N=1$ at the end of this article. \begin{claim} $\cl_{\rm gbit}$ contains only two solutions for the pair $(\Sigma_N,\ct_N)$ which are compatible with rules \ref{lim}--\ref{time}: \begin{description} \item[1.\ rebit quantum theory \cite{hw2},] where $\Sigma_N$ coincides with the space of $2^N\times2^N$ density matrices\footnote{A real density matrix is a symmetric, positive semidefinite matrix on $(\mathbb{R}^{2})^{\otimes N}$.} over $(\mathbb{R}^2)^{\otimes N}$ and $\ct_N$ is $\rm{PSO}(2^N)$.

 \item[2.\ qubit quantum theory \cite{hw},] where $\Sigma_N$ coincides with the space of $2^N\times2^N$ density matrices over $(\mathbb{C}^2)^{\otimes N}$ and $\ct_N$ is $\rm{PSU}(2^N)$.
 Furthermore, states evolve unitarily according to the von Neumann evolution equation. \end{description} \end{claim} We remind the reader that the time evolution groups $\ct_N$ for density matrices in rebit and qubit quantum theory are {\it projective} because they correspond to $\rho\mapsto U\,\rho\,U^\dag$, where for (1) rebits $\rho$ is a $2^N\times2^N$ real symmetric matrix, $U\in\rm{SO}(2^N)$ and $\dag$ denotes matrix transpose; and (2) for qubits $\rho$ is a $2^N\times2^N$ hermitian matrix, $U\in\rm{SU}(2^N)$ and $\dag$ denotes hermitian conjugation.